Breast Reconstructive Surgery

-- TRAM flap (transverse rectus abdominus myocutaneous) using tissue from your stomach region to reconstruct the breast.
+- Transverse rectus abdominus myocutaneous flap, using tissue from your stomach region to reconstruct the breast.
 This technique involves using some of the rectus muscle and fascia, which means we often have to use mesh to reconstruct the stability of the stomach region.

-- DIEP flap (deep inferior epigastric perforator) using the tissue from your stomach region to reconstruct the breast.
+- Deep inferior epigastric perforator flap using the tissue from your stomach region to reconstruct the breast.
 This technique spares the muscle and fascia so there tends to be minimal donor site morbidity.